mattkolega/GrogBot/README.md

 # GrogBot

 A simple bot for my discord server.
 Contains a couple of fun commands.
+Supports deployment to heroku.

 ## Installation